Renewable Energy Futures

 Solar Generation IV: Solar electricity for over one billion people and two million jobs by 2020, Crispin Aubrey, ed.
 (Greenpeace International, 2007).
 Projects 180 GW of solar PV worldwide by 2030 (up from 16 GW in 2008), with almost 800 million people obtaining their household electricity from grid-tied solar PV.

-COMPREHENSIVE REVIEW PAPER (2007) AND LITERATURE CITED
+COMPREHENSIVE REVIEW PAPER (MARTINOT ET AL 2007) AND LITERATURE CITED

 "Renewable energy futures: Targets, scenarios, and pathways," Eric Martinot, Carmen Dienst, Liu Weiliang, and Chai Qimin, Annual Review of Environment and Resources, vol. 32 (2007), pp. 205-239.
 (Link gives full web-based text and also free PDF download via "View/Print PDF" at upper right.)
 Reviews and synthesizes the results of published scenarios to 2030 and 2050 for the world, Europe, and selected countries.
 Focuses on the future shares of renewable energy (of primary energy, electricity, heating, or transport) shown in scenarios and poilcy targets.
 Provides a clear and detailed explaination of the two different (and equally valid) methodologies for measuring "share of primary energy from renewables" (the "IEA Method" and the "BP Method", also called the "substitution method").
 Cites 143 references (which are listed and linked below).
 Copyright 2007 Annual Reviews.
 Note: article link provides complimentary one-time access for personal use.
 Any further/multiple distribution, publication, or commercial usage requires permission from the Annual Reviews Permissions Department (permissions@annualreviews.org).